College of Nursing

 NURSE 6875 Special Study in Graduate Nursing: 1-3 semester hours

-Prerequisites: Admission to MSN program or consent of instructor.
+Prerequisites: Graduate standing or consent of instructor.
 In-depth study of selected topics in nursing under the guidance of a specific instructor.
 No more than three hours may be applied to the master's program of study.

 NURSE 6934 Leadership in Population Health and Healthcare Systems Residency I: 2-4 semester hours